PERTS/docs/code_style.md

 ### Function style

-Prefer arrow functions for callbacks and other places where it's natural to use anonymous functions.
-Otherwise use function declarations.
-Avoid function expressions.
+Prefer arrow functions unless the code requires use of `this`.

 ### Polyfills, utilities, and the native environment